|7:30 AM - 9:00 AM||Networking Breakfast and Vendor Showcase||Sponsored by

-Presented by: John Markh, Standards Manager, PCI Security Standards Council and 2018 Special Interest Groups participants, Ben Rafferty, Global Solutions Director, Semafone and Brian Dean, Principle Security Consulting Lead, Dell Secureworks
+Presented by: John Markh, Standards Manager, Data Security Standards, PCI Security Standards Council and 2018 Special Interest Groups participants, Brian Dean, Principle Security Consulting Lead, Dell Secureworks and Ben Rafferty, Global Solutions Director, Semafone

 It’s been a busy year for Special Interest Groups (SIGs).
-In this session, the Chairs and participants of the 2018 SIGS “Maintaining PCI DSS Compliance” and “Securing Telephone-Based Payments” will share their insights on these topics and what to look forward to in the upcoming guidance documents.
+In this session, 2018 SIG Participants, in “Maintaining PCI DSS Compliance” and “Securing Telephone-Based Payments” will share their insights on these topics and what to look forward to in the upcoming guidance documents.

 |2:55 PM - 3:25 PM||Cryptography Prepares for Schrodinger's Cat |

-Presented by: Ralph Spencer Poore, Director, Emerging Standards, PCI Security Standards Council and Steve Stevens, JD, Executive Director, X9 Financial Services, Inc.
+Presented by: Ralph Spencer Poore, Director, Emerging Standards, PCI Security Standards Council and Steve Stevens, Executive Director, ASC X9

 Preparing for the inevitable changes in cryptography ranging from the latest moves by PCI SSC through to Quantum Resistant Algorithms.
 This session discusses the need for crypto-agility, i.e., isolating cryptographic functions to help futureproof your organization since cryptographic algorithms of necessity change as technology and cryptanalysis improve.